rosefromthedead/effing-mad/README.md

-*Long story short, if we're being generous, I solved the function colouring problem.
-Stick around to find out how.*
+*Long story short, this library solves the function colouring problem and some other stuff that the Keyword Generics Initiative is looking at.
+It's an experiment in how an effect system could fit into Rust.*

 # effing-mad, an effect library for Rust
 This library brings algebraic effects and effect handlers to Rust, by providing traits and macros